nvkhedkar/UGMelanomaCNNHW/README.md

-# Project Name
+# Melanoma classification with CNN
-> Outline a brief description of your project.
+> - Build a CNN based model which can accurately detect melanoma.

 ## Table of Contents